indjoov/sonic-inclusion/ARCHITECTURE.md

 The AI components described below represent the **planned research and prototyping direction** of Sonic Inclusion within the funding period.
 Early versions may be rule-based or heuristic, with gradual integration of lightweight machine learning models.
+The models are designed to be privacy-preserving by running entirely on the user's device (Edge AI), ensuring no audio data is ever sent to a server.

 ### 5.1 Neural Audio Feature Mapping
 - Exploration of browser-based ML models (e.g. via **TensorFlow.js**) for sound classification